'She Shines' aims to inspire 2 lakh women with its 2019 edition

 -

 Women all over the country have battled stigma, broken boundaries and paved the path for future generations of women to enter the professional world.
-With respect to these women, She Shines announced that its newest edition will provide a platform for such exceptional women to share their experiences and transform the journeys of younger women as they pursue their ambitions.
+With respect to this, She Shines announced that its newest edition will provide a platform for such exceptional females to share their experiences and transform the journeys of younger women as they pursue their ambitions.

 She Shines provides both an opportunity to the leading women in India to spread the word about their vision, work and industry, while aspiring women get the opportunity to learn from and network with leading females from all industries.